 Two records set in the 50s still stand today.
 The L.A.
 Rams Dick “Night Train” Lane Intercepted 14 passes in 1952, and the Rams Norm Van Brocklin tossed for 554 yards in a single game in 1953.

-Jim Brown played his first game for the Browns (1957) and Vince Lombardi coached his first game for the Packers (1959) in this decade.
+Jim Brown played his first game (1957) and Vince Lombardi coached his first game (1959) in this decade.

 Those are the best of the best from the 1950s.
-But does Z-Score agree?
-Z-Score is a measure of how far above or below the average something is, operating on a scale from -4.0 to +4.0 where 0.0 is average.
+But does season Z-Score, and the Randall-Bryden metric (sRBZ) agree?
+Z-Score is a measure of how far above or below the average something is.
 For a full explanation on Z-Score, refer to this article.
-Of the #1 ranked most above average players in a season according to Z-Score, only Otto Graham in 1955 was also named the Player of the Year.
+Of the #1 ranked most above average players in a season according to sRBZ, only Otto Graham in 1955 was also named the Player of the Year.
 It goes to show that other things such as championship game appearances played a role in the voting.
-You can see Jim Brown was named AP Player of the Year in his rookie year of 1957, despite having the 11th best season that year according to Z-Score.
+You can see Jim Brown was named AP Player of the Year in his rookie year of 1957, despite having the 11th best season by our metric that year.

-10. Hugh McElhenny, RB, San Francisco 49ers, 1952 – Z-Score: 1.7531 – McElhenny led the league in all-purpose yards in 52’ with 1731.
+7. Hugh McElhenny, RB, San Francisco 49ers, 1952 – sRBZ: 2.4312 – McElhenny led the league in all-purpose yards in 52’ with 1731.
 An 89 yard scamper was the longest run from scrimmage that year, and he averaged an astounding 7.0 YPC.
 Not to mention a 77 yard reception once, and 10 TDs.
 No Player of the Year was awarded in 1952, but McElhenny topped the list of RBs that year, and this ranks as the second best season by a RB this decade.

-9. Del Schofner, WR, Los Angeles Rams, 1958 – Z-Score: 1.7592 – Schofner earned first teams All-Pro honors in 58’ while leading the league in receiving yards with 1097.
+6. Del Schofner, WR, Los Angeles Rams, 1958 – sRBZ: 2.4375 – Schofner earned first teams All-Pro honors in 58’ while leading the league in receiving yards with 1097.
 He reeled in 51 passes and eight touchdowns.
 Baltimore Colts receiver, Raymond Berry, was named player of the year in 58’ in some publications despite averaging 66.1 yards per game, versus the 91.4 yards per game amassed by Schofner.
 Berry caught just five more balls, and scored one more TD than Schofner, but his Colts did win the title in 1958.

-1. Elroy Hirsch, WR, Los Angeles Rams, 1951 – Z-Score: 2.9797 – “Crazy Legs” had easily the best season of the decade.
+1. Elroy Hirsch, WR, Los Angeles Rams, 1951 – sRBZ: 3.5943 – “Crazy Legs” had easily the best season of the decade.
 Over 2.0 on this scale is elite, near 3.0 is other worldly.
+What do you say to over 3.5?
 66 receptions led the league.
 1495 receiving yards shattered Don Hutson’s record of 1211 yards set in 1942.
 The record stood for ten years until Charley Hennigan broke it in 61’ (1745 yards).
-Second place in yards in 1951, Gordie Soltau, 826 yards.
+He was second in yards in 1951to Gordie Soltau who had 826.
 Hirsch also had 17 TDs.
 Leon Hart was second with 12.
 It’s bordering on blasphemous the Otto Graham and not Crazy Legs Hirsch was 1951’s Player of the Year.
-He helped lead the Rams to a rematch in the title game with the Browns which L.A. beat Grahams Browns, 24-17.
+He helped lead the Rams to a rematch in the title game with the Browns which L.A. beat Graham’s Browns, 24-17.